bmostafa340/rubiks-cube-solver/README.md

-This repository extends the Fa 2019 Caltech CS 1 Final.
+This repository extends the Fa 2019 Caltech CS 1 Final, which involved completing a text based UI for a virtual Rubik's Cube.
 Caltech students who plan to take CS 1 in the future should not look further by the Honor Code.

-Much of the code for the UI was prefilled, and much of the rest was guided work.
-So I do not take credit for the UI.
-However, the solver.py file, which codes for the automatic Rubik's cube solver, was written entirely by me.

 Usage Overview: